Kwatha Pham Kaaba

-Kwatha Pham Kaaba (Note: written in native Meitei Mayek script as ꯀ꯭ꯋꯥꯊꯥ ꯐꯝ ꯀꯥꯕ.), also spelled as Kwatha Pham Kaba, is a 2024 Meitei language documentary, directed by Khaba Maimom, that explores Pham Kaaba, a traditional ceremony held in Kwatha village, Manipur.
-The event marks the appointment of one of the twelve village headmen and serves as the community’s most important celebration.
+Kwatha Pham Kaaba (Note: written in native Meitei Mayek script as ꯀ꯭ꯋꯥꯊꯥ ꯐꯝ ꯀꯥꯕ.), also spelled as Kwatha Pham Kaba, is a 2024 Meitei language documentary, directed by Khaba Maimom.
+The documentary is about Pham Kaaba, a traditional ceremony held in Kwatha village, Manipur in which one of the twelve village headmen is appointed.

 Release

-Kwatha Pham Kaaba premiered on July 27, 2024, at the auditorium hall of the Manipur State Film Development Society (MSFDS) in Imphal.
+Kwatha Pham Kaaba premiered on 27 July 2024, at the auditorium hall of the Manipur State Film Development Society (MSFDS) in Imphal.

 Nomination

 In 2025, Kwatha Pham Kaba has been submitted for the Best Debutant Director award in the Non-Feature category, by its director Khaiba Maibam.